chriswoodrich/lita-poetry/README.md

 # lita-poetry

-Lita-poetry passively listens for haikus (accidential or not) and alerts the channel when a haiku has formed.
+Lita-poetry passively listens for haikus (accidental or not) and alerts the channel when a haiku has formed.

 ```
 Jimmy > Flash of steel stills me